-Wow what a great weekend clinic I had at our home field.
-Gil and Brian were in freezing Iowa teaching the SCTP coaches and athletes in the snow while I took the clinic in 80 degree Houston.
-Got lucky this time!
+Gil and Brian were in freezing Iowa teaching the SCTP coaches and athletes in the snow while I took the clinic in 80-degree Houston.
+I got lucky this time!

-I find that students think they have a plan but they are not specific with where their eyes are to begin with so they can’t repeat it if it worked.
+I find that students think they have a plan, but they are not specific with where their eyes are to begin with.
+This means they can’t repeat it if it worked.
 They will do a plan on the first pair then not again.
-The purpose of the plan is to use it if it works, it keeps you in the same rhythm for all pairs so you don’t speed up your tempo and miss a target or 2.
+The purpose of the plan is to use it if it works.
+It keeps you in the same rhythm for all pairs so you don’t speed up your tempo and miss a target or two.